Фібриляція передсердь

 • Prevention of thromboembolism

-If a significant underlying disorder is suspected, patients with new-onset atrial fibrillation may benefit from hospitalization.
+Patients with hemodynamically unstable atrial fibrillation may benefit from hospitalization.
 Patients with recurrent episodes do not require hospitalization unless other symptoms suggest the need for it.
 Once causes have been managed, treatment of atrial fibrillation focuses on ventricular rate control, rhythm control, and prevention of thromboembolism.

 Контроль частоти скорочення шлуночків

-Patients with atrial fibrillation of any duration require rate control (typically to < 100 beats/minute at rest) to control symptoms and prevent tachycardia-induced cardiomyopathy.
+Patients with atrial fibrillation of any duration require rate control (typically to < 100 beats/minute at rest) to control symptoms and prevent tachycardia-induced cardiomyopathy (1).

-For acute paroxysms of rapid rate (eg, 140 to 160 beats/minute), IV AV node blockers are used (for doses, see table Antiarrhythmic Drugs).
-CAUTION: AV node blockers should not be used in patients with Wolff-Parkinson-White syndrome when an accessory AV pathway is involved (indicated by wide QRS duration); these drugs increase frequency of conduction via the bypass tract, possibly causing ventricular fibrillation.
+For acute paroxysms of rapid rate (eg, 140 to 160 beats/minute), IV AV node blockers are used (for doses, see table Antiarrhythmic Medications).
+CAUTION: AV node blockers should not be used in patients with Wolff-Parkinson-White syndrome when an accessory AV pathway is involved (indicated by wide QRS duration); these medications may increase frequency of conduction via the bypass tract, possibly causing ventricular fibrillation (1).

-Beta-blockers (eg, metoprolol, esmolol) are preferred if excess catecholamines are suspected (eg, in thyroid disorders, exercise-triggered cases).
+Beta-blockers (eg, metoprolol, esmolol) are preferred if excess catecholamines are suspected (eg, in thyroid disorders, exercise-triggered cases) (1).

 Nondihydropyridine calcium channel blockers (eg, verapamil, diltiazem) are also effective.
 Digoxin is the least effective but may be preferred if heart failure is present.
-These medications may be used orally for long-term rate control.
+These medications may be used orally for long-term rate control (1).

 Контроль ритму